 Fortunately, we have the technology tools needed to build the WCWW literally at our fingertips.

 Remote patient monitoring is the foundation of at-home care.
 One of the most important advances in this area is the software that enables pictures of wounds to be uploaded to the patient’s record in the hospital electronic health record system (EHR).

 Tissue Analytics (TA) was one of the first companies to pioneer digital wound care technology in hospitals, clinics and other facilities.
 However, as the use of smartphones expanded to near virtual market saturation, it quickly became evident there was a role for the platform in patient homes as well.

-TA’s mobile app allows patients to use their digital devices, such as smartphones or tablets, to send wound images, measurements, and tissue types directly to their electronic health record system (EHR) – be that Epic, Cerner, Net Health Wound Care or any other major EHR.
+TA’s mobile app allows patients to use their digital devices, such as smartphones or tablets, to send wound images, measurements, and tissue types directly to their electronic health record system (EHR) – including the Nation’s Leading Hospital Information Systems (HIS).
 (Note – for optimal results, the EHR should be configured with FHIR – Fast Healthcare Interoperability Resources – capabilities.
 FHIR enables your healthcare information to be easily shared and securely available.)

 Having these images readily available to clinicians is essential to optimizing self-care at home.
 In addition, digital imaging enables more accurate measurement and assessment of wounds by clinicians and keeps patients engaged with their treatment plan.

 For some wounds, telehealth consultations may be all that is required.
 One-on-one conversations via video conferencing lead to a better understanding of instructions and greater rapport between clinicians and patients.
 The video conferencing demonstrations are beneficial in showing patients and caregivers how to change wound dressings.